Deschutes County and Bend assistance programs.

 Non-profits offer emergency rent and security deposit help.
 The non-profits will often focus on a certain situation, such as providing a grant to a veteran or money for back rent to someone facing eviction.
 Another agency will also offer mediation to families facing an eviction, and housing is also for single parents.
 More details on Deschutes County rent help.

-The Bend Salvation Army offers resources both year round and other programs during the fall and winter months.
+The Bend and County Salvation Army offers resources both year round and other programs during the fall and winter months.
 Some of the year round assistance includes financial aid for paying for expenses such as rent, utility bills, or water expenses.
 Deschutes County residents facing eviction or a disconnection of their power will tend to get priority.

 During the winter free Christmas and Thanksgiving assistance may be provided to low income families from programs such as Angel Tree.
-Back to school supplies may be offered as well.
+Free Back to school supplies may be offered as well.
 Other Salvation Army resources include a food pantry, clothing closet, referrals, and other social services for the poor, unemployed and low income.
 Read more on Deschutes County Salvation Army assistance programs.

 Assistance for food - Whether a Deschutes County family is living on a low income or if they just need some short term support, non-profit food pantries can often help.
 The locations are usually open a few days per week.
 Some of what may be offered includes.